javiquinte/owndc/README.rst

-# OwnDC
+# owndc
 FDSN-WS Dataselect for the seismological community which allows the access to any data centre.

 Purpose
 -------

-OwnDC was originally designed to give a SeisComP3 user access to waveforms in any data centre in the world.
+owndc was originally designed to give a SeisComP3 user access to waveforms in any data centre in the world.
 It provides a fully complaint FDSN-WS Dataselect interface, which is compatible with any standard client using this type of service.